MartinRep/GitHub-project/README.md

 # GitHub-project

-Small python script for starting a Project on Github.
+A small Python based tool for working with projects on Github.
 I was fed up with repeating the same steps every time I wanted to work on a project, so I wrote this script.
 It's a terminal abstraction for GitHub.

 # What it does?